Skip to content

 Another Hiking Option

 If you don’t want to climb the beast, you can hike around Kinabalu National Park instead.
-Amazing Borneo also has day trips.
 The park is at the base of Mount Kinabalu.
 It has 5000+ plant species, including 1000 orchid species and two rare Rafflesia species.
 There are over 326 bird species and 850 butterfly species to spot as well.

 On the way back, you will head to the therapeutic Poring Hot Springs to reward your tired muscles.
 After you’ve relaxed, you can go on a Canopy Treetop Walk, which is a 105-meter length walkway suspended 30 meters above the lush jungle.